 - 8 tsp unrefined organic cane sugar or add more for more sweetness

-- In a saucepan or kettle, add the water, ginger and crushed cardamom with the peel.
+- in a saucepan or kettle, add 4 cups of water, 2 inch ginger grated and the crushed cardamom with the peel.

 - boil this water-ginger-cardamom mixture for a good 6-7 minutes, till the color of the water changes to a mild yellowish hue. the ginger releases its juices & flavors in the water and thus the color of the water changes.

-- add sugar and simmer for a more of 1-2 minutes.
+- add 8 teaspoon sugar and simmer for a more of 1-2 minutes.

-- now add the tea leaves and simmer for about 1 to 2 minutes till the water gets a deep hue of red.
+- now add 3-4 teaspoon of tea leaves and simmer for about 1 to 2 minutes till the water gets a deep hue of red.

 - if adding cold milk, then simmer for a minute or two. if using cashew milk or almond milk, then just stir the cashew milk with tea and remove from pan as otherwise heating further would cause the cashew or almond milk to become slimy and separate.